nimashoghi/dl-summarization/README.md

                         If False you are responsible for calling .backward, .step, zero_grad.
 Meant to be used with multiple optimizers by advanced users.
 ```

+### Resume From a Pretrained Checkpoint
+To resume training based on a pretrained checkpoint, use the `--resume_from_checkpoint` flag.
+For example, to continue training from our pretrained checkpoint, append the flag `--resume_from_checkpoint ./pretrained/longformer-pegasus-bigpatent-best.ckpt` to your training command.

+## Getting Our Best Model Checkpoint
+We have uploaded our best model to Google Drive.
+You may download this model using the `./pretrained/get-best.sh` script.
+Note that for our model to work, your must have already created a Longformer-PEGASUS model, based on the `google/pegasus-big_patent` pretrained model.
+This new model must be stored in the following absolute direcotry: `/workspaces/summarization-remote/converted-models/longformer-pegasus`.

 ## Finding the Best Learning Rate
 To find the best learning rate for a specific network, append the `--auto_lr_find` flag to your the training command from above.
 Then, the trainer will try progressively increasing the learning rate until it finds the optimal one.